Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 People are also reading…

-And while recent raises for prison staff offer some hope, Nebraska’s most understaffed prisons have seen little relief in reducing the need for overtime hours, said Scott Frakes, director of the Nebraska Department of Correctional Services.
+And while recent raises for prison staff offer some hope, Nebraska’s most understaffed prisons have seen little relief in reducing the need for overtime hours, said Scott Frakes, director of the Corrections Department.

 In the short term, overtime will cost taxpayers even more: Before the recent raises, it cost 15% more to pay overtime than it did to hire a new employee.
 The raises — which also supercharge overtime pay — boost that difference to about 55%, Frakes said.